SACE | Southern Alliance for Clean Energy

-The nuclear industry hasn’t built a new reactor in the U.S. in over 30 years.
-In an attempt to overcome the uncertainty, expense, and risk of financing new nuclear reactors, nuclear proponents are asking for billions of dollars in taxpayer-financed federal loan guarantees–essentially a taxpayer funded bailout.
-The government’s first nuclear loan guarantee gamble is with $8.3 billion, announced in February 2010, was offered to Southern Company, MEAG and Oglethorpe Power, for two more nuclear reactors at Plant Vogtle in Waynesboro, Georgia despite, at the time, an uncertified reactor design and unlicensed site.
-Over four years later, $6.5 billion of the Vogtle loan guarantees were finalized with MEAG’s $1.8 billion portion still unresolved and no other loan guarantees have been awarded as the so-called “nuclear revival” continues to sputter.
+In an attempt to overcome the uncertainty, expense, and risk of financing and constructing new nuclear reactors, nuclear proponents have sought and received billions of dollars in taxpayer-financed federal loan guarantees–essentially a taxpayer-funded bailout.
+The government’s first nuclear loan guarantee gamble was with $8.3 billion, announced in February 2010, which was offered to Southern Company, MEAG and Oglethorpe Power, for two more nuclear reactors at Plant Vogtle in Waynesboro, Georgia despite, at the time, an uncertified reactor design and unlicensed site.
+It took more than five years to finalize this giant handout as MEAG’s $1.8 billion portion was not secured until June 2015 and no other loan guarantees have been awarded as the so-called “nuclear revival” continues to sputter.

 What are Federal Loan Guarantees?